haozai309/liveABC/class_life.md

 I think I prefer in a place with a well-developed public tranportation system.
 A lot of people get around the city by subway and buses.
 What is your main method of transportation and way?
 Is it comfortable, convenient, or just cool?

+### Convenience

+Convenience sotres are truly there to make our lives more convenient.
+They're accessible and sell many of the things we need at a low price.
+Let's learn some words that will make it more convenient for you at the convenience store.